Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 A frozen embryo transfer may be done for a number of reasons:

-Easier to plan: Because there are times when it is medically advised to convert a fresh cycle to a freeze-all cycle with an FET, many, particularly travel clients, find it much easier to plan in advance for a frozen transfer as they are rarely ever canceled, can be easily planned, and offer comparable success rates as a fresh transfer.
+Easier to plan: Because there are times when it is medically advised to convert a fresh cycle to a freeze-all cycle with an FET, many, particularly travel clients, find it much easier to plan in advance for a frozen transfer.
+FETs are rarely ever canceled, can be easily planned, and offer comparable success rates as a fresh transfer.

 Cleavage (Day 3) Stage Embryo Transfer: